ramonabejan/qa_restapi/README.md

 # qa_restapi
-Q&amp;A rest api application with Express
+Q&A rest api with Express